orosolin2/power-bi/Book The Definitive Guide to DAX/chapter-02.md

   RELATED function enables you to access columns in the related table.
 It does not matter how many steps are necessary to travel from the original table to the related one,  DAX will follow the  complete chain of  relationship and return the related column value.
-  In a one-to-many relationship, RELATED can **access the one-side from the many-side**.
+  In a one-to-many relationship, RELATED can access the one-side from the many-side.
 If no such row exists, RELATED simply returns BLANK.
 </p>